grumdrig/slog/pqvm.md

 	MEMORY[SP] = (MEMORY[SP] & 0xFF) | (argument << 8)

-This is useful for values outside the range that can be represented in an immediate argument, but it's not as useful as `stack`, so I'll probably get rid of it.
+This is useful for values outside the range that can be represented in an immediate argument, but it's not as useful as `stack`, and takes no more instuctions, so I'll probably get rid of it.

 ### $1C stack

-Push the ensuing data on the stack.
-This instruction behaves somewhat differently from most others.
+Push the ensuing data onto the stack.
+This instruction behaves somewhat differently from most others as it inserts for non-instruction data to be inlined in the code.
 It's useful especially for values outside the range of what can be represented as an immediate argument.

 	repeat `argument` times {
-		SP = SP - 1
-		MEMORY[SP] = MEMORY[PC]
+		MEMORY[--SP] = MEMORY[PC++]
-		PC = PC + 1
 	}